-WASHINGTON, D.C. -- This week, the assistant secretary of the Army for civil works is implementing two significant actions that will benefit federally recognized tribes and their communities.
+The Assistant Secretary of the Army for Civil Works is implementing two significant actions that will benefit federally recognized tribes and their communities.
 Based on tribal input, and in order to continue to uphold the tribal trust responsibility, these actions will expand opportunities for the U.S. Army Corps of Engineers and Indian tribes to partner on water resources projects and activities of mutual interest; such as flood risk management, ecosystem restoration, emergency response, and the protection and management of natural and cultural resources.

 The second action further facilitates better partnerships with tribal nations by deleting an unnecessary clause that in the past was included in a Corps' project partnership agreement, a legally binding agreement between the government and a non-federal sponsor (state, municipal government, flood control district, port authority, etc.) for construction of a water resources project.
 It describes the project and the responsibilities of the government and the non-federal sponsor in the cost sharing and execution of work.

 As a result, important projects that could have benefitted tribal economics and environments, species of significance, or protected tribal communities from floods, were not being planned and constructed.
 In cases where projects did move forward, a significant amount of time and funds were expended discussing and figuring out how to move forward with the waiver of the sovereign immunity clause in place.
 The removal of this clause will eliminate a major impediment to tribal and Corps partnerships on water resources project development and implementation.
 The U.S. Army Corps of Engineers recognizes and supports tribal sovereignty, and will continue to search for ways to involve tribes in activities that build their economic capacity while managing important natural and cultural resources.